6859-sp21/a4-bikerides/README.md

 We then decided on our final product to be an interactive map-based tool that allows users to click on different variables to explore.

 <b> Rationale for Design Decisions </b><br>
+Since the data was spatial in nature, we definitely had to have a mapbase - and started off with that.
+The next natural thing was then to map out the stations' location.
+We used a bubble viz for that as the data was a <i>point</i> data then scaled the bubbles according to size of trips which reflected total number of trips in the day (arriving + leaving the station).
+We also used the same data as a heatmap which allows visual representation of size of flows around the stations.

 How did you choose your particular visual encodings, interaction, and animation techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices?
 An overview of your development process.
 Describe how the work was split among the team members.